 Disability: According to the Americans with Disabilities Amendment Act (ADA), a disability is defined as a mental or physical impairment that substantially limits one or more major life activities of an individual, and has been recorded, regarded as so, or diagnosed (42 U.S. Code § 12102).
 According the 2010 U.S. Census Bureau, nearly 1 in 5 people have a disability, with 1 in 10 having a severe disability.
 A chronic illness can be considered a disability if it’s a long-term or life-long condition that can be controlled but not cured.
 According to the U.S. Department of Commerce, over 100 million people in the U.S. have a chronic illness, with 94% of conditions being illnesses that are invisible.

-Under the Americans with Disabilities Amendment Act, service dogs have access to accompany their handler anywhere that the general public is permitted, including businesses that prepare or serve food.
+Under the 1990 Americans with Disabilities Amendment Act, service dogs have access to accompany their handler anywhere that the general public is permitted, including businesses that prepare or serve food.
 Laws prohibit businesses and residential settings from limiting access to individuals who use or house service dogs.
 However, businesses have the right to ask: 1) Is this a service dog? and 2) What tasks does the dog perform?
 Businesses may not ask what the individual’s disability is, require identification or certification for the dog, charge additional fees because of the dog, refuse entry or segregate the person.
 A service dog may be required to leave a premises if they are out of control and the handler does not take direct action or if they are a direct threat to others.
 Violators of these rights can be required to pay damages and penalties.
-Additional laws pertaining to service dog requirements that should be taken into consideration include individual state laws, the Fair Housing Act and the Air Carrier Access Act.
+Additional laws pertaining to service dog requirements that should be taken into consideration include individual state laws, The Rehabilitation Act of 1973 (Sections 503 and 504), The Fair Housing Act, The U.S. Department of Justice and the Department of Housing and Urban Development (42 U.S.C. § 3601-3619), and The Air Carrier Access Act.

 Pet: Owning a pet can provide positive health and emotional benefits, as pets can offer great companionship.
 Emotional support or companion animals are animals that are not trained to perform tasks related to the handler’s disability; therefore, they have the same legal definition as pets.
 Pets do not have legal rights to accompany their handlers in public areas where “no pet” polices are enforced.